 Before joining Coronation in 2003, Godwill completed his articles with Ernst & Young and worked for two years as an audit manager with Moores Rowland CA. He is an investment analyst and co-manager of the Coronation Preference Share and Financial funds.
 He also co-manages a segregated financial and industrial mandate.

-The fund returned -0.7% for the quarter, falling short of the financial sector benchmark which delivered -0.5%.
-Over more meaningful periods of five and 10 years, the fund has generated compound annual returns of 6.1% and 15.2%, which compare to benchmark returns of 7.6% and 15.8% over the respective periods.
-Since inception, the fund has delivered compound annual growth of 12.3%, outperforming the index return of 10.5%.
+The fund returned 2.1% for the quarter.
+Over five and 10 years, the fund has generated compound annual returns of 1.9% and 11.3% respectively, compared to benchmark returns of 3.9% and 12.3%.
+Since inception, the fund has delivered a compound annual return of 11.7%, outperforming the benchmark return of 10.2%.

 Invests in a broad range of financial shares, including banks, insurance and investment companies.